 The many symbols on a car dashboard practically form a hieroglyphic language of their own—and thankfully, the air conditioning button, “A/C,” is one of the more self-evident ones.
 The same can’t be said for the air recirculation button, which is the button bearing a picture of a tiny car with a curved arrow inside it.
 But if you’re diving for the A/C button on a hot day, you shouldn’t ignore this lesser-known feature.

 The air recirculation button, as its name implies, recirculates the air already inside your car rather than pulling in the outside air.
 As Travel + Leisure reports, this is particularly useful when your air conditioning is on, because it’s way easier for the system to recirculate already cooled air than continually have to cool down new batches of hot air.
 Not only will this help your vehicle “get as cold as possible as quickly as possible,” as Eden Tyres and Servicing explains, but it’ll also allow the A/C to do its job using less energy—and that means you’ll burn through gas at a slower rate.

 Depending on where you are, the outside air might have issues beyond its temperature.
 It could be full of pollution, exhaust fumes, or pollen and other allergens.
 Maybe you’re driving past a chicken farm or a wastewater treatment plant, and the outdoor air just really stinks.
-In short, the air recirculation button can help keep your car as cold, clean, and fuel-efficient as possible—and your car’s air filter won’t wear out as quickly.
+In short, the air recirculation button can help keep your car as cold, clean, and fuel-efficient as possible.

 When Not to Use the Air Recirculation Button